 - 4 cloves garlic, minced

-Transfer the salmon patties onto serving plates, depositing a dollop of dill-garlic dip on top of each cake with the remainder on the side.
+- Serve (Note 5): Transfer salmon patties to serving plates, depositing a dollop of dill-garlic dip on top of each patty with remainder on the side.
 Enjoy while hot and crispy.

 |Total Fat 26g||41%|